Skip to contents

 This function tries to replicate the information contained in the original file distributed by The Correlates of War Project (dyadic_format3.dta).
 That file is not included in this package due to its size.

-An additional column dyadid, computed as (1000*ccode1)+ccode2 is provided in order to identify relationships.
+An additional column, dyadid, computed as (1000 * ccode1) + ccode2, is provided to identify relationships.

-For each IGO selected via ioname (or all if the default option has been used) a column (using lowercase ioname as identifier) is provided with the following code system:
+For each IGO selected via ioname, or all IGOs if the default option is used, a column using lowercase ioname as an identifier is provided with the following coding system:

 CategoryNumerical Value